 Well, here are some great ideas on how to repurpose your old bed sheets, duvet covers and bedding.
 Don’t just send them to landfill.
 Recycle them and make something new!

-Old Duvets And Pillows
+Old Duvets And Pillow Pads

 Old duvets and pillows are great to use as stuffing for other projects.
 My Closet Case Pouf is packed with an old duvet and several of my old pillows.
 (It’s surprising how many are needed to make it firm!)